Privacy Policy

 Your rights in relation to your information

-1. to request access to your information and information related to our use and processing of your information;
+1. 1.
+To request access to your information and information related to our use and processing of your information;

-2. to request the correction or deletion of your information;
+2. 2.
+To request the correction or deletion of your information;

-3. to receive information which you have provided to us in a structured, commonly used and machine-readable format (e.g. a CSV file) and the right to have that information transferred to another data controller (including a third party data controller);
+3. 3.
+To receive information which you have provided to us in a structured, commonly used and machine-readable format (e.g. a CSV file) and the right to have that information transferred to another data controller (including a third party data controller);

 The above rights are provided in summary form only and certain limitations apply to many of these rights.
 For further information about your rights in relation to your information, including any limitations which apply, please visit the following pages on the ICO’s website: